Why the Choice Between Debit or Credit Matters

 Who Pays Interchange Fees?

-When making purchases with a debit card, you can often choose to make the transaction a debit or credit purchase.
+When spending money with a debit card, you can often choose between a debit or credit transaction.
 What’s the difference?
-The choice you (or your customers) make determines how the purchase is processed, the cost of processing, how long it takes, and your rights.
+The choice you (or your customers) make determines how much payment processors charge, how long it takes for money to move, and other things.

-Buyers get to choose how to pay, and most don’t understand how important that choice is.
+Customers get to choose how to pay, and most of them don’t know how important that choice is.

 Is It Debit or Credit?